777arc/textbook/content/iq_files.rst

    :scale: 30 %
    :align: center

 And because of the sudden changes in time domain, due to the truncation, the frequency domain might look smeared.
-In other words, the frequency domain will include false features; features that resulted from the saturation and are not actually part of the signal, which can throw people off.
+In other words, the frequency domain will include false features; features that resulted from the saturation and are not actually part of the signal, which can throw people off when analyzing a signal.

 *************************
 Annotating IQ Files